URBAN DEATH PROJECT

 Brian Gix is a 26 year Seattle resident originally from Oregon.
 He grew up the son of an engineer, on a small family farm, and spent his summers on working on his uncle’s ranch in Northern British Columbia.
-He has served as a Seattle/King County Metro "Sounding Board" to provide citizen input in mass transit decision, and he is the Democratic Precinct Committee Officer for Seattle precinct 43-2029.
-Brian works for Qualcomm as a software engineer.
+He has served as a Seattle/King County Metro "Sounding Board" to provide citizen input in mass transit decision, and he is a Democratic Precinct Committee Officer in the 43rd district.
+Brian is a software engineer.

 Brian's passions include progressive politics, the environment, and social justice.
 He was attracted to the Urban Death Project because it envisions not only a low impact, green return to the earth, but also because of its egalitarian non-profit nature.
 He hopes to one day be returned to the earth with his wife Shelly, and have his compost added to the urban forests of Seattle.
 He has two wonderful children who are active and empathetic.